 Cons

-As well as that following the most recent updates, the BMW 330e has a increased battery-only driving range of up to 63 miles, which makes it a viable alternatives for EV advocates who can't escape the fuel pump.
-Being a 3 Series it also handles really very well, indeed (although not quite as sweetly as the non-hybrid version).
+In addition, as part of its recent update, the BMW 330e now has a longer electric driving range of up to 63 miles, which makes it a viable alternative for EV advocates who can't escape the fuel pump.
+Being a 3 Series, it also handles very well indeed (although not quite as sweetly as the non-hybrid version).
 Add in generous passenger space, cutting-edge tech and a choice saloon or estate bodies and it’s easy to see why we rate it so highly.

 To find out more, read our full BMW 330e review